unpluggedcoder/awesome-rust-tools/README.md

 # Awesome Rust Tools
 Harness the power of Rust.
-Those fast productivity tools created by using Rust.
+Those fast productivity tools based on Rust.

 ## Table of contents